rafid29mehda/Multi-modal-Medical-Model/1/Medical Fields.md

 - **LSTMs or Transformers for Clinical/Time-Series Data**: Use Long Short-Term Memory (LSTM) networks or Transformers for sequential clinical data or sensor readings.
 - **Graph Neural Networks (GNNs) for Genomic Data**: Use Graph Neural Networks for processing genomic and network-based data.

-To combine these modalities, you can use:
+To combine these modalities, we can use:
 - **Attention mechanisms**: Attention layers can be applied to learn the relative importance of each modality for specific tasks.
 - **Late fusion models**: Train models separately on different modalities and combine their predictions at the final decision stage (e.g., averaging, weighted voting).